 Schools are facing some of the steepest cuts since the 1970s.
 So, we’re guessing that seeing your school’s bank balance going down rapidly as the school year progresses is getting incredibly scary!
-But what about the granular detail – is that visible?
-We’re talking about knowing who is buying what, when, how often, where from, & why.
+But what about the granular detail- is that visible?
+We’re talking about knowing who is buying what, when, how often, where from, and why.

 Purchase to pay software, along with detailed analytics, allows you to drill down by location (think MATs (Multi-Academy Trusts)), department, or any spend category.
 This provides that granular detail that supports total spend visibility.

 Spending visibility allows school administrators, leaders, heads, and governors to see how and where a school’s money is being spent.
 Visibility is crucial for: